ShemmyYo/AdoBoutigue/README.md

 ### Web Marketing

-GamerOnBoard has links for social media marketing and Newsletter model linked.
+GamerOnBoard has links for social media marketing and a Newsletter model is linked to the form on the page.

 #### Social Media Marketing